The Allure of G Color Diamonds: Appearance and Value Considerations

 f-h color diamonds

 Some people hesitate to consider G color diamonds due to this warmth.
-However, think about how you’ll actually wear your ring.
+However, think about how you’ll actually wear your .
 It’s unlikely you’ll place it side by side with a whiter stone.
 Instead, you’ll appreciate its beauty on its own, adorning your hand.

 How to Make G Color Diamonds Look Whiter